The University Series at a Glance

 The University Series is a multi-parish, adult-education program that challenges parishioners to make a major commitment of time to attend a large number of classes during the season of Lent.
 All classes are non-accredited and are presented for the purpose of spiritual and personal growth.

 Faculty members are experts in their field and enjoy teaching.
 They include noted theologians, clergy, psychologists, professors, doctors, scientists, lawyers, and other local and national recognized professionals.
-Each year, over 100 faculty members present sessions.

 The University Series charges a small tuition as a means of communicating the value of what is taught and to encourage attendance.
-Tuition allows each participant to bring a guest for free.

 The program is financially self-sustaining.
 Annual parish commitment fees cover the up-front costs of producing and printing the catalogs and calendar signs.
 Tuition fees cover the cost of faculty stipends and administrative labor.
 The University Series maintains a cash reserve for contingencies and returns any surplus funds to the parishes for equipment purchases to improve and promote the program, as promised from the beginning of the University Series.